Sam Nhlengethwa

-Sam Nhlengethwa South African creative collage artist and the co-founder of Bag Factory Artists' Studio.
+Sam Nhlengethwa is a South African creative collage artist and the co-founder of Bag Factory Artists' Studio.

 Early life and education

-Born in Payneville township of Springs in Gauteng, he relocated early with his family to Kwa-Themba and spent his childhood with his grandmother in Ratanda.
+Born in Payneville township of Springs in Gauteng, he relocated early with his family to Kwa-Thema and spent his childhood with his grandmother in Ratanda.
 Being born into a family of jazz lovers, Sam's work was inspired by jazz and townships he grew up in.
 He began collecting jazz records from the age of 17 and started assembling his art collection in 1977 while in school and swapped his own work for those of his schoolmates.
 In his own art, he drew inspiration from the townships where he grew up.
 He attended the Rorke's Drift and studied at the Johannesburg Art Foundation and the Mofolo Art Centre in Soweto.

 Work and career

 Nhlengethwa began his career in 1976 and later taught part-time at the Johannesburg-based Federative Union of Black Artists (FUBA).
 While studying at the Mofolo Art Centre in Soweto, he participated in Thupelo and Triangle workshops.
 He co-founded the Bag Factory Artists’ Studio in Johannesburg in 1991 to provide studio space and artistic resources to black artists.
 He won the Standard Bank Young Artist award in 1994, and worked as a television technician for South African Broadcasting Corporation for 13 years.

 His works are exhibited throughout globally with collections at the Johannesburg Art Gallery, the Iziko South African National Gallery, the Durban Art Gallery and numerous others.
 He is represented by the Goodman Gallery in South Africa.